libertypi/queersmission/README.md

 - **rpc-password**: String.
 Queersmission will obfuscate and rewrite this field after its first read.

-- **watch-dir**: String.
-Old or zero-length ".torrent" files will be cleared from this directory.

 - **download-dir**: String.
-The default download location, used as the dedicated seeding location. **IMPORTANT: Do NOT place any personal files in the download-dir as they will be deleted!**
+The default download location, used as the dedicated seeding location.

+- **download-dir-cleanup-enable**: Boolean (default = false).
+When enabled, removes all files from the `download-dir` that are not in Transmission's downloads list. **Avoid storing personal or unrelated files in the `download-dir`, as they will be automatically deleted when this option is active!**

 - **download-dir-size-limit-gb**: Integer.
 Sets the maximum allowed size (in gigabytes) of the download-dir.
 If the total size of the files exceeds this limit, the script will remove the least active torrents to free up space.
 Set to null to disable.

 - **download-dir-space-floor-gb**: Integer.
 Specifies a minimum free space threshold (in gigabytes) for the download-dir.
 Set to null to disable.

+- **watch-dir**: String.
+Path to the watch-dir.

+- **watch-dir-cleanup-enable**: Boolean (default = false).
+When enabled, old or zero-length ".torrent" files will be cleared from watch-dir.

-- **only-seed-private**: Boolean (default = true).
+- **only-seed-private**: Boolean (default = false).
 Only seed private torrents.
-Public torrents will be removed from the seeding list immediately after the download completes and the files are moved to designated locations.
+Public torrents will be removed from the seeding list immediately after the download and file-moving completes.

 - **log-level**: String (default = "INFO").
 Possible values are "DEBUG", "INFO", "WARNING", "ERROR", and "CRITICAL".